 Additional Calculation Considerations

-In the case that individual meters fail to record data sufficient for applying the High 5 of 10 calculation method, savings will not be calculated.
+In the case that individual meters fail to record data sufficient for applying the High 5 or 8 of 10 calculation method, savings will not be calculated.

-When selecting baseline days in the High 5 of 10 method, it is possible that some days have the same load for an individual participant, potentially leading to more than five days that could be selected for the baseline days.
-If six or more days could be selected as baseline days based on their loads during event hours, the days with the highest loads and closest to the event should be picked for the baseline.
+When selecting baseline days in the High 5 or 8 of 10 method, it is possible that some days have the same load for an individual participant, potentially leading to more than five or eight days that could be selected for the baseline days.
+If more days could be selected as baseline days based on their loads during event hours, the days with the highest loads and closest to the event should be picked for the baseline.

 Program year kW load management event savings will be calculated as the sum of each sponsor’s average savings of all events in which the sponsor participated.